Raktabhbhattacharjee/watchtower/README.md

 Watchtower follows a **workflow-first architecture**.

-The core principle:

-> LLMs generate reasoning.
-Software systems control execution.
+> **LLMs generate reasoning.
+Software systems control execution.**

-The LLM is treated as one subsystem inside a larger orchestration runtime — not as the runtime itself.
-This means:
+The LLM is treated as one subsystem inside a larger orchestration runtime.

-- Composable workflows over unnecessary autonomy
-- Explicit orchestration over hidden framework abstraction
-- Typed runtime state
-- Deterministic execution
-- Structured intermediate state
-- Validation-first design
-- Provider abstraction
-- Observability-oriented architecture

 ---